ISTURISA is proven to deliver significant and sustained cortisol control in the majority of patients with CD3,4,a

 Visit R.A.R.E.
 Support

-The first FDA-approved therapy for CD that blocks the enzyme 11β-hydroxylase to normalize cortisol levels5
+The first US Food and Drug Administration (FDA)-approved therapy that blocks the enzyme 11β-hydroxylase to help reduce cortisol in patients with CD3,7

 DISCOVER MORE

-ISTURISA treats appropriate patients with varying medical histories for whom surgery wasn’t successful, or isn’t an option
+ISTURISA treats appropriate patients with varying medical histories for whom surgery wasn’t successful, or isn’t an option3

 See Patient Profiles Not an actual patient.